Skip to content

 Waikiki, $$$$, Seafood, American, Vegetarian Friendly

 Azure serves a dinner to remember at their world-class beachfront location in Waikiki.
-Located at the Royal Hawaiian Resort, you can enjoy a handcrafted four-course dinner menu created by the talented chef at Azure.
+Located at the Royal Hawaiian Resort, you can enjoy a handcrafted five-course dinner menu created by the talented chef at Azure.
 Grab a table on the outdoor patio for a fantastic oceanfront dining experience.
 Although the Azure menu changes seasonally, you can expect a flavorful and delicious cuisine year-round.
 When dining at Azure, they request that you wear resort or business casual attire to your meal.

 Website Map